nrednav/npm-audit-visualizer/README.md

 visual elements to the tabular format that made it slightly easier to trace the vulnerability paths & dependencies.

-The goal of this tool is to supplement the current textual output of `npm audit` with a visual interface that can help decipher & resolve vulnerabilities quicker in npm projects.
+The goal of this tool is to supplement the current output of `npm audit` with a visual interface, that can hopefully make the process of identifying & resolving vulnerabilities within npm projects, quicker & easier.

 ### How